 Dunbrody Famine Ship Experience

 Dunbrody Famine Ship Experience & Restaurant New Ross, Co.
 Wexford Dunbrody Famine Ship, Experience & Restaurant opens its doors again after a 5-month restoration of the historic ship that anchors place in the waters surrounding the establishment in New Ross.
 The Dunbrody Famine Ship Experience is a spectacular feature of the New Ross quayside.
 There are […]

 Hook Lighthouse – The oldest original operating lighthouse in the World.
 Enjoy a tour of Hook Lighthouse, one of the most popular visitor attractions on Ireland’s Ancient East.
 Loved by visitors year round this 800 year old lighthouse has many accolades, chief amongst them; it is the oldest original operating lighthouse in the world… yes, […]

 Founded in 1210, Dunbrody Abbey is one of the finest examples of a Cistercian monastery in Ireland.
-Located in Campile, County Wexford, today the abbey features a visitor center and small cafe specialising in delicious home baked goods.
-Dunbrody Abbey and Visitor Centre in County Wexford is built on the site of one of the […]
+Located in Campile, County Wexford, today the abbey features a visitor centre and small cafe specialising in delicious home-baked goods.
+Dunbrody Abbey and Visitor Centre in County Wexford are built on the site of one of the most […]

 Enniscorthy Castle, in the heart of Wexford’s Enniscorthy Town was built in the 13th century and remains an important piece of Irish history today.
 Restored and updated, the castle is now home to a new visitor experience that showcases the history of the town and its imposing castle.
 The Castle has been home to Norman […]